Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Working for us means

-• Salary between £45,000 and £55,000 per year, depending on experience.
+• The salary is between £45,000 & £55,000 per year, depending on your professional experience.

 • Holidays 25 + 8 bank holidays (buy & sell scheme available).

-• Probationary period – 6 months.
+• Probationary Period – 6 months.

-• Private healthcare eligibility after probation.
+• Eligible to join Private Healthcare after successfully completing probation.

-• Notice – 1 week during probation, increasing to 1 month thereafter.
+• Notice – 1 week during probation, increasing to 3 month thereafter.

 Join our #missionwater